 HOW IT ALL BEGAN

-Through its strap-line: bringing knowledge of the Earth to everyone, the Earth Science Matters Foundation will spread knowledge of the Earth beyond the professional Earth scientific communities to a wider audience, including politicians, decision-makers, funding organisations, students and to the public at large.
+Through its Strap-line: brining knowledge of the Earth to everyone, the Earth Science Matters Foundation will spread knowledge of the Earth beyond the professional Earth scientific communities to a wider audience, including politicians, decision-makers, funding organisations, students and the public at large.
 That will be achieved through publications, events, projects, the media and a variety of other communication tools.
 National Committees will play a key role in such outreach activities.
-As in the IYPE, the Earth Science Matters Foundation believes that knowledge of the Earth is essential to make our planet a safer, healthier and more prosperous place for future generations.
+As in the IYPE, the Earth Science Matters Foundation believes that knowledge of the Earth is essential to making our planet a safer, healthier and more prosperous place for the future generations.

-The Earth Science Matters Foundation Board Is chaired by Wolfgang Eder (formerly of UNESCO).
-Board Members are Sierd Cloetingh (President of the International Lithosphere Programme), Aberra Mogessie (President of the Geological Society of Africa), Gina Ross (Treasurer, International Association for Mathematical Geosciences) and Wang Meng (President of the Young and early career Earth Scientists Network.
-Earth Science Matters Partners include the International Lithosphere Programme (ILP), the International Association of Mathematical Geosciences (IAMG), the Geological Society of Africa, the World Soil Information (ISRIC) and de Young and early career Earth Scientists (YES) Network.
+The founding Earth Science Matters Foundation Board was chaired by Wolfgang Eder (formerly of UNESCO) and comprised board members; Sierd Cloetingh (President of the International Lithosphere Programme), Aberral Mogessie (President of the Geological Society of Africa), Gina Ross (Treasurer, International Association of Mathematical Geoscience) and Wang Meng (President of the Young Earth Scientists Network).